How to Respond to Negative Reviews Online

 - Negative press mentions or news articles

-- Negative comments on social media posts
+- Negative comments on social media platforms like Twitter

 For medical practices, the most common negative reviews include long wait times, poor service, rude office managers or billing issues.

 When doctors respond to negative reviews in a professional and constructive manner, this shows potential patients that the doctor is responsive and cares about their patients’ experiences.

 Additionally, online reputation management can also help create a sense of community and good will with existing patients when a doctor shares positive reviews and replies to comments.